mah0x211/lua-path/README.md

 **Returns**

 1. path: directory portion of path string.
-2. errno: dependent on a system.
+2. errstr: dependent on a system.

 ### path = basename( path )